 3. Cultivation difference

-Cannabis is often grown indoors, with just the right cycle of lighting, temperature, airflow and humidity controls to produce the optimum quantity of flower in about three months.
-Because of its broad branch structure, each plant is kept a certain distance apart from each other so that one plant can’t interfere with another plant’s growth.
+Cannabis is grown indoors.
+Using the right cycle of lighting, temperature, airflow and humidity controls to produce the optimum quantity of flower in about three months.

-Hemp is usually grown outdoors or in a greenhouse, with fewer environmental controls required because it’s a much hardier plant.
+Hemp is usually grown outdoors or in a greenhouse.
+Fewer environmental controls are required because it’s a much heartier plant.
 Since hemp plants grow thinner and taller (15-20 feet high vs. 5-8 feet high for cannabis), they can grow closer together.

 4. Consumer experience difference

-Finally, there’s a consumer experience difference: Cannabis and hemp products are developed to provide their own unique effects.
-However, these products have not been approved by the FDA as dietary supplements, and manufacturers and sellers can’t make claims about their medical effectiveness.
+Finally, there’s a consumer experience difference.
+Cannabis and hemp products are developed to provide their own unique effects.
+However, these products lack approval from the FDA as dietary supplements.
+Manufacturers and sellers can’t make claims about their medical effectiveness.

 Cannabis produces a wide variety of products rich with THC and/or CBD and other cannabinoids designed to provide a complete physical and/or psychological experience.
 Cannabis is being used by consumers to help relieve conditions such as lack of appetite, glaucoma, pain, chemotherapy-induced nausea and PTSD, as well as for recreational purposes in some states.
 But as with hemp-based products, there are few conclusive scientific studies about the medical effectiveness of cannabis-based products.